 He spoke only of objective consciousness and practice for its consolidation.
 Such independence and objectivity in comparison to the whole existence, only the soul of а man has.
 It is also the only one that encourages the principle of the consciousness.

 A Buddhist view of the world is the view we have when we return to our original state of soul after the physical life.

-In addition to Buddha and Adi Shankara, the founder of the Advaita Vedanta, clearly speaks only of the soul and its distinction – especially in the works the Self-Knowledge (Atmabodha) and the “Jewel of Difference” (Vivekacudamani).
+In addition to Buddha, Adi Shankarawho is the founder of Advaita Vedanta, clearly speaks only of soul and its distinction – especially in the works the Self-Knowledge (Atmabodha) and the “Jewel of Difference” (Vivekacudamani).

-These works are necessary for anyone who wants to know himself – his own soul.
-Advaita Vedanta is essentially a Buddhist teaching but with a greater emphasis on the descriptions of the goal, while the Buddha’s teaching is primarily directed to practice for reaching the goal.
+These writings are necessary for anyone who wants to know himself – his own soul.
+Advaita Vedanta is essentially a Buddhist teaching but with a greater emphasis on the description of the goal, while Buddha’s teaching is primarily directed at practice for reaching the goal.

 This is an important difference that has led to these two teachings being considered different.
 They are distinguished only by the conditioned mind.

-The Advaita Vedanta is more concerned with pleasing the features of the mind to project its contents and to keep these projections for real achievements.
+The Advaita Vedanta is more concerned with pleasing the features of the mind to project its contents and to keep these projections aimed at real achievements.
 (This problem has been explained in detail by Jiddu Krishnamurti in his work The First and Last Freedom).

-Buddhism does not allow it at the root.
-Therefore, no one can be a Buddhist, one can only be awakened and as such testify to the truth of the Buddha’s teaching.
+Buddhism does not allow for making cults or religions.
+Therefore, no one can be a Buddhist, one can only be awakened and as such testify to the truth of Buddha’s teaching.